 Boston Children’s Hospital has long been at the forefront of providing expert, compassionate care to children and adolescents with a variety of mental health problems.
-Our Department of Psychiatry team members are recognized leaders in researching, diagnosing and treating the full spectrum of anxiety, mood and behavioral disorders, as well as traumatic stress, neurological disorders and other medical conditions that can cause intense feelings of worry, fear and sadness.
+Team members in out Department of Psychiatry are recognized leaders in researching, diagnosing and treating the full spectrum of anxiety, mood and behavioral disorders, as well as traumatic stress, neurological disorders and other medical conditions that can cause intense feelings of worry, fear and sadness.

 The treatment approaches we typically use include: